NateThom/FlexHash/README.md

 ---

-We hope you find the DoppelVer dataset valuable for your research or application.
+We hope you find the FlexHash Dataset is valuable for your research or application.
 If you have any questions or need further assistance, please don't hesitate to contact us at nathanthom@nevada.unr.edu or jthom@unr.edu.